 - The American Fertility Association has produced a very good booklet on openness and ‘telling’ for parents of children conceived by egg donation

 - The 'Our Story' books for children conceived by sperm donation, egg donation and also double or embryo donation contain language that parents often find valuable to use

 What sort of reaction should we expect?

 What matters most to young children is that they have a loving and secure relationship with their parents.
 This is what helps them feel good about themselves.
-They do not care about genetic connections so when you talk with them about ‘Daddy had to get an egg from a kind lady' and 'Another kind lady carried you in her tummy', your child’s response may be indifference, to ask if they can have sausages for tea or to ask what a seed looks like (as part of the story you will be sharing the putting together of seed and eggs).
+They do not care about genetic connections so when you talk with them about ‘Mummy not having enough eggs so she needed some help from a kind lady’ or ‘Daddy’s sperm not being able to swim fast enough to reach Mummy’s egg’, your child’s response may be indifference, to ask if they can have sausages for tea or to ask what a sperm looks like (most will think they know an egg when they see one).
 Each of these and anything else is a completely normal response.

-What happens if and when my child starts sharing what I am telling them with others?
+What happens if and when our child starts sharing what we are telling them with others?